Salomon Speedcross Vario 2 Review Facts

 Reviewers mostly commented that the Vario 2 was quite comfortable.
 The majority of reviewers had only positive things to say about the fit of the shoe, calling it glove-like.
 Some narrow-footed runners may find the midfoot a bit too tight, but otherwise, the upper fits nicely.
 Reviewers also appreciated the well-ventilated upper and generous protective midsole padding.
 One glaring downside that affects comfort, however, is the firm cushioning.
-While the firm midsole is responsive, the rigid sole feels hard
+While the firm midsole is responsive, the rigid sole feels hard for long efforts.

 When looking at the Speedcross, there's little doubt that it's a trail shoe.
 The design is flashy and tough looking.
 The outsole lugs are easy to spot and the upper looks sturdy and reinforced, ready for all types of trail conditions and weather.
 The women's version of the shoe is available in black/teal, blue, and purple.
 For men, there's a black/blue option, black/teal colorway, an orange version, and a black style.